HugoJacq/Linking_SAR_and_ABL_structure/README.md

 ### 4.3 What I think needs to be done

-I split this section in two: technical needs are some improvment that I see that would be nice to have in the current state of the scripts; scientific needs are functionnalities that are not yet present but that would provide some part of the answer of the [scientific questions](#41-what-are-the-scientific-questions-).
+I split this section in two: technical needs are some improvement that I see that would be nice to have in the current state of the scripts; scientific needs are functionnalities that are not yet present but that would provide some part of the answer of the [scientific questions](#41-what-are-the-scientific-questions-).

 #### Technical needs

 - modify `Where_boxes` to allow selection of which SAR boxes are plotted